AUGUST 11TH - 13TH

 Q: When will I be notified if I made a team?

 A: The teams will typically notify players within a week of the team’s final tryout if they are selected.
-If a player is not selected for a team, it is not uncommon for another team to invite the player to California, if room on the roster allows.
+If a player is not selected for a team, it is not uncommon for another team to invite the player to the Games, if room on the roster allows.
 Team’s rosters will vary in size from 20-25 players.
 Those players selected will be sent forms that need to be filled out.
 We ask that you do so in a timely manner for purposes of the game program.
 Additionally, you need to have a waiver signed by yourself and a parent/guardian in order to participate.
 Without the waiver, you will not be able to compete until one is filled out.
 Please note that players that are not selected to play on a team will not be contacted after the tryout.

 Q: What team will represent my region?

-A: Milwaukee Brewers: Southern California, Four Corner States & Hawaii
+A: Milwaukee Brewers: Southern California and Hawaii

 Chicago White Sox: Midwest

-Washington Nationals: Southeast
+Washington Nationals: Southeast and Louisiana

 New York Yankees: Northeast

-Texas Rangers: Texas and Louisiana
+Texas Rangers: Texas

-Oakland Athletics: Northern California and the Northwest
+Oakland Athletics: Northern California

 Q: Is the event open to the general public?